Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 • otherwise, choose pneumatic tires

-Choose smooth tires for better overall performance, like better speed and longer range.
-Go with patterned or off-road tires when you need off-road or better climbing capabilities.
+Regarding tire selection, opt for smooth tires for improved performance, including speed and range.
+Select patterned or off-road tires when you require off-road or enhanced climbing abilities.

 The final dimension of tires is their size.
 The most common tire diameters today will be: